There’s more to SNAP than grocery money.

 SNAP Produce Match

-In eligible stores and some online retailers, including Albertson’s, Safeway, and Amazon Fresh, you may also be able to use the SNAP Produce Match to get discounts and coupons of up to 50% off for buying fruits and vegetables.
+In eligible stores and some online retailers, including Albertson’s, Safeway, and Amazon Fresh, you may also be able to use SNAP Produce Match to get discounts and coupons of up to 50% off for buying fruits and vegetables.
 In this program you can buy frozen and canned fruits and vegetables as well as fresh produce, as long as the products don’t contain added salt, sugar, or fat.
 Learn more and see a list of eligible retailers here.

 SNAP Produce Rewards (Pilot)